 What makes a Frenchie bark?

 Feedback from French Bulldog owners mentioned that their Frenchies started barking at people who came to their doors and at people or animals that could be seen outside through windows or fencing.
 These two circumstances are just healthy dog behaviors.

 The act of barking also is quite rewarding to a lot of dogs.
-It is enjoyable to do it for no reason at all, or they know that it will get some sort of attention.
+It is enjoyable to do it for no reason, or they know it will get some sort of attention.

 How to stop my French bulldog from barking?

 This all comes down to what is causing your Frenchie to bark.
 You may appreciate that your Frenchie barks when someone is at the door or when a stranger is on your premises.

 Under such situations, an appropriate reaction is typically to recognize the circumstance, tell your Frenchie that it is okay to bark a few times, and then say’ quiet’ or’ stop.’
 When they calm down, could you give them a treat?

 Unnecessary barking triggered by frustration or boredom, and barking out the window at nearby people and animals, need some kind of intervention.